TetraPlex-org/central/Documentation/MRD.md

 L. Skills Rating System

 We will have a curated list of skills that is translated to multiple languages but is internally represented as a single token per skill and details of it can be seen here (see [https://github.com/TetraPlex-org/basics/blob/main/Documentation/technical/voting.md#skill-rating].
 These skills can be used in job search, freelancing and organizational decision making as outlined in the abovementioned document.
-Skill points can ber earned via exams, answering questions, participating in debates and other activities.
+Skill points can be earned via exams, answering questions, participating in debates and other activities.

 M. Com snippets and async chat feature